AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 1. Learn about BEM notation and how it can be used to carefully scope styles.
 1. Apply advanced policy configurations with Editable Templates.

-## What you will build {#what-you-will-build}
+## What you are going build {#what-build}

-In this chapter we will use the [Style System feature](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/style-system-feature-video-use.html) to create variations of the **Title** and **Text** components used on the Article page.
+This chapter uses the [Style System feature](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/style-system-feature-video-use.html) to create variations of the **Title** and **Text** components used on the Article page.

 ![Styles available for Title](assets/style-system/styles-added-title.png)